 5. Self-control can be taught and children and adolescents helped to manage their behavior without the development of psychodynamic insight.
 We are not psychotherapists or a day treatment program, but all humans have behaviors that must be unlearned and replaced with more productive behavior, no matter the reason they occur.

 6. Intelligence can be taught.
 Intelligence is a dynamic, evolving, and malleable capacity for making good choices in living.
-Problem solving, both with academics and relationships, can and should be taught.
+Problem-solving, both in academics and relationships, can and should be taught.
 Practice in making good choices is constant and planned.
 Learning to learn can make future educational experiences more productive.

 8. The group is very important to young people, and it can become a major source of instruction in growing up.
 A healthy group can be a source of support and reinforcement to a struggling child.
 Older children can assist younger ones, thus gaining self-confidence in the process.
 Peers who cooperate rather than compete can be a source of strength and learning.